fabacab/data-structures-and-algorithms/selection_sort/README.markdown

                         ——
 ```

 When computer scientists talk about "Big-O," they're only talking about an approximation for super large numbers.
-Big-O doesn't make sense for numbers like 10.
+Big-O isn't very useful for numbers like 10.
 So let's look at `n * (n + 1) / 2` and pretend like `n` is a much bigger number such as, say, ten thousand.

 What is half of a really big number (i.e., "a really big number divided by two")? *Still* a really big number.
 To make the point, let's look at 10,000.
 That's a ten with *three* zeros after it.
 What's half of 10,000?
 It's 5,000, which is *also* a number with three zeros after it.
 Both numbers are "three orders of magnitude" in size, so as far as computer notation is concerned, both are (basically) the same.
-A program which needs to take 10,000 steps to complete won't be noticably different to a human than a program which needs 5,000 steps to complete.
+A program which needs to take 10,000 steps to complete won't be noticably different to a human than a program which needs to take 5,000 steps to complete.

 This is all to say that (for really big values of `n`), `n * (n + 1) / 2` is basically the same as `n * (n + 1)`, without the `/ 2` at the end.
 The `/ 2` just isn't important.
 By the same logic, a really big number `+ 1` is *also* a really big number.
 So, when dealing with Big-O notation, we can safely drop the `+ 1` as well.
 For all we care, `10,000 + 1` might as well be `10,000`.